tomstafford/psy6422/docs/008-rmarkdown.md

 This is called YAML and it is stuff meant to be read by the computer when the file is converted into a document to be read by humans.
 You can see that this is meant to be an "HTML" document (that's the kind on a webpage), so let's make it now.
 Click "knit" in RStudio (or "knit to HTML" if you are exploring the options menu).

 After a brief pause you should get a new window open, containing something that some of the same words as your document.
-Notice how the YAML stuff has disappeared, and the document now contains formatting (bold, italics, headings).
+Notice how the YAML stuff has disappeared, and the new document now contains formatting (bold, italics, headings).

+Part of the benefit of markdown is that you write the document once, and can convert it to a webpage, or a PDF, or a MS Word document.
+Try now.
+Click "Knit" and select "Knit to PDF".
+It will want you to save the output file as something (I suggest ``temp.pdf''), but once you've done that you get a nice PDF document, looking almost, but not entirely, like the webspage you made moments before.

-# Second, text
+## Second, text

-If you just write stuff in a .Rmd document you get text, like this.
+If you just write stuff in a ``.Rmd`` document you get text.
+This is the second kind of thing in a ``.Rmd`` document, like this.

-It can contain formatting - *italics*, **bold**, etc - as well as stuff like lists and hyperlinks
+It can contain formatting - *italics*, **bold**, etc - as well as stuff like lists and hyperlinks:

 * See the formatting options in this [cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/rmarkdown-2.0.pdf)
 * Lists need a second options

 But the real strength of Rmarkdown is you can mix text and code

-# Third, code
+## Third, code

-Like this
+This is the third ingredient.
+Like this:

 ```r